aadibhat09/aadi_2025/_posts/2024-09-18-music_IPYNB_2_.md

 ---
 layout: post
 title: Javascript iTunes API
-description: Using the iTunes API to search for songs!
+description: APIs are a primary source for obtaining data from the internet.
+There is information in APIs for almost any interest.
 permalink: /posts/itunes-api
 toc: True
 comments: False